Blink-Payment/Blink-WooCommerce/README.md

 Disclaimer: Please note that we no longer support older versions of SDKs and Modules.
 We recommend that the latest versions are used.

-PaymentNetwork Woocommerce Plugin
+Blink Woocommerce Plugin
 ==============

-This module enables the use of http://www.cardstream.com payment gateway using the Woocommerce project http://www.woothemes.com
+This module enables the use of http://www.blinkpayment.co.uk payment gateway using the Woocommerce project http://www.woothemes.com

 COMPATIBILITY
 ------------